decamp/triangulation/README.md

 THE TRIANGLE LIBRARY:
 This is a Java Wrapper for Jonathan Richard Shewchuk's (Triangle library)[https://www.cs.cmu.edu/~quake/triangle.html].
 See src_c/README for more information on the library itself.
-In short, Triangle performs fast triangulations of a set of points with different constraints.
+In short, Triangle performs fast triangulations of point sets and planar straight line graphs with support for different constraint types.

 BUILDING:

+*Java*
 1. ant

+*C*
+The C code is precompiled for OS X and located in lib/libtriangulation.jnilib.
+To recompile,
+1. cd src/main/c
+2. make

+To compile for other platforms, you'll need to update the makefile.

 RUNTIME: